tyan0/hairless-midiserial/README.md

 # What is this?

 This is a fork from [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/).
-While the purpose of the original Hairless MIDI<->Serial Bridge is to connect serial devices like Arduinos, this fork aims to connect MIDI sound module such as Roland Sound Canvas seriese and YAMAHA MU seriese via serial port.
+While the purpose of the original Hairless MIDI<->Serial Bridge is to connect serial devices like Arduinos, this fork aims to connect MIDI sound module such as Roland Sound Canvas series and YAMAHA MU series via serial port.

-Roland Sound Canvas seriese and YAMAHA MU seriese support controlling multi-port (16 parts per port) via single serial port connection.
+Roland Sound Canvas series and YAMAHA MU series support controlling multi-port (16 parts per port) via single serial port connection.
 So this fork adds support for the multi-port.

 Hairless MIDI<->Serial Bridge assumes to be used with virtual MIDI ports.
 In Windows, you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to create virtual MIDI ports.